strimzi/strimzi.github.io/_posts/2026-09-22-beyond-mtls-configurable-security-for-internal-spache-kafka-cluster-communication.md

 * Update the security configuration
 * Start the Kafka cluster again by unpausing the reconciliation

-> NOTE: For the detailed steps, please follow the full migration documentation once Strimzi 1.3.0 is released.
+> For the detailed steps, please follow the full migration documentation once Strimzi 1.3.0 is released.

 Stopping the whole Kafka cluster makes the migration significantly easier.
 For example, we do not need a complicated multi-step process that would add and remove internal Kafka listeners to change the authentication or encryption.